T+1 Settlements

 Mitigating Risks

 Beyond speed, T+1 settlements carry an array of advantages.
 One of the most critical is the reduction of counterparty risk.
 In a T+2 environment, there were two full days during which a party could default on its obligations.
-Now, with transactions completed within a day, the risk of default is significantly minimized.
+Now, with transactions completed within a day, the risk of default is significantly minimised.

 Globally Unifying Finance

 The United States is leading the charge towards T+1, but its impact is not confined to American borders.
 This shift is sending ripples across the globe, with international markets closely watching.
-There’s a strong case for harmonizing financial operations on a global scale, making the industry more efficient and interconnected.
+There’s a strong case for harmonising financial operations on a global scale, making the industry more efficient and interconnected.

 Challenges in the Path